On this page:

 Commissioner Representing the Public

 Andres Alcantar is Chairman and Commissioner Representing the Public of the Texas Workforce Commission (TWC).
-Governor Rick Perry appointed Alcantar for a term to expire on February 1, 2019.
+Chairman Alcantar was appointed for a term to expire on February 1, 2019.

 TWC’s mission is to promote and support a workforce system that creates value and offers employers, individuals, and communities the opportunity to achieve and sustain economic prosperity.
 TWC oversees the state’s employment, training, child care, adult education, and unemployment insurance programs, and delivers these services through Texas Workforce Solutions, a network of 28 Local Workforce Development Boards.